Financial Aid FAQs

 All students must annually file the Free Application for Federal Student Aid (FAFSA).
-Prospective students must also submit the College of Law Financial Aid Application.
+Prospective students must also submit other requirements that are listed on their “To Do List”.

 The Priority Deadline is February 15th.
 Prospective students should not wait for an admission decision to apply for financial aid.

 I won't have my tax return prepared before the financial aid application deadline.
 What should I do?

 Do not delay submission of your FAFSA beyond the Priority Deadline!
 Instead, use estimated income and tax information on your FAFSA if your actual tax return has not been filed.
 Students may log back onto the FAFSA on the Web to make corrections to their processed FAFSA.

 Financial aid funds from the College of Law are limited and will be awarded until expended.
 If you miss the Priority Deadline, you should still complete all of the required applications in order to be considered for all remaining sources of funding and to begin the process to apply for student loans.